 - New information not previously considered by the board;

-- Inmate is unable to satisfy conditions of parole;
+- The inmate is unable to satisfy conditions of parole;

 - Conduct violations between the date of the parole order and effective release date; or